deepomicslab/crux/docs/data.md

 #### @min, @max and @minmax

-Oviz provides some utility helpers for better handling data.
+Oviz provides some utility helpers for better data handling.

 `@min`, `@max`, and `@minmax` return the minimum value, the maximum value, or both of them in an array.
 The first argument should be the array; the second one, if provided, should be a _key_ as a string or an _accessor_, which should indicate the desired value used to calculate the minimum/maximum.